 Sweet potatoes are delicious eaten right after harvest, but their true flavors deepen as they cure.
 During the curing process, the starches in the tuber turn into sugar, intensifying the buttery sweet flavor and texture of the potato.
 Once the curing process has been finished, the sweet potatoes are ready to be packed for long term storage.
 Traditional methods recommend storing sweet potatoes in sand, but you can also use a box or perforated plastic bag in the right temperatures and conditions.

 Curing is crucial to storing sweet potatoes for winter successfully.
 Harvest the potatoes in a dry period if possible.
 Try to minimize any damage to the tuber, as it invites mold, insects and disease.
-Lay out the tubers carefully and let them dry for 10 days to 2 weeks in a warm location with high humidity.
+Lay out the tubers carefully and let them dry for

 Ideal temperatures are 80 to 85 F. (26 to 29 C.) with a humidity level of 80 percent.
 To cure the potatoes indoors, store them near the furnace, packed in boxes covered with a cloth to enhance humidity.
 Temperatures indoors generally range from 65 to 75 F. (15 to 23 C.), so the longer period of 2 weeks curing is recommended.